 I did that for years without realizing that I was losing myself in the process.

 So, let me tell you this: no matter what you do.
 No matter how hard you may try, pleasing everyone is just not possible.
+If you want to change your life and be happy, you have to stop trying to please everyone.

 Give yourself some love and stop sacrificing your happiness just to please other people — doing that is just exhausting and debilitating.